ericferon/glpi-statecheck/README.md

 				}
 				Html::back();
 			}
+5. In the menu Dropdowns->Statecheck->Tables, define the object class on which you want to perform checks :
+- Name : the DB table name in which your objects are stored
+- Class : the PHP class name
+- State table: the DB table name in which the "states" are defined
+- State class : the PHP class name of this State table
-5. Create some rules in glpi via the menu Plugins->Statecheck Rules
+6. Create some rules in glpi via the menu Administration->Statecheck Rules